dorneanu/roam/content/books/building_a_second_brain.md

 On the importance of having a _working_ environment instead of just a _storage_ environment:

 > When you make your [digital notes](#notes) a working environment, not just a storage environment, you end up spending a lot more time there.
 When you spend more time there, you’ll inevitably notice many more small opportunities for change than you expect.
 Over time, this will gradually produce an environment far more suited to your real needs than anything you could have planned up front.
 Just like professional chefs keep their [environment organized](#mise-en-place) with small nudges and adjustments, you can use noticing habits to “organize as you go.”

+Organizing knowledge and relying on your Second Brain is essential.
+It should allow you to:

+-   make your ideas concrete
+-   reveal new associations between ideas
+-   incubate ideas over time
+-   sharpen unique perspectives

+Knowledge should help you find solution for your own problems (or bigger ones) and produce something meaningful.
+Personal knowledge management is there to support you _taking_ action - anything else should be considered as a distraction.

+That's why you should _produce_ more than you _consume_.
+Creating new things can have a positive impact on your well-being, it can inspire/entertain/educate others.

 ## Twelve Favorite Problems {#twelve-favorite-problems}